 In thegrid, add the following information:

 Parameter Name Value file [absolute path to the JAR file on your system] groupId If the vendor's website provides a standard groupID value for their JAR file, use that.
 If not, use a reasonable value that honors the JAR file's vendor origin. artifactId Use the vendor-supplied value, if available.
-Otherwise, use a reasonable value that does not obscure the vendor origin. version Use the vendor-supplied version number, usually obtained from then vendor's website when you downloaded the JAR file.
+Otherwise, use a reasonable value that honors the vendor origin. version Use the vendor-supplied version number, usually obtained from the vendor's website when you downloaded the JAR file.
 It is sometimes possible to see the vendor's version number in the MANIFEST.MF file inside the JAR file itself. packaging

 Click, then .